iures/lego/docs/guides/BUILD.md

 ## <a name="intro"></a> Introduction

-Crowdtap CT has a sophisticated collection of build process and commands available... to deploy distribution files, test components, and more.
+ct has a sophisticated collection of build process and commands available... to deploy distribution files, test components, and more.

 These commands are defined within two (2) **gulp** files: